 Ready to hit the town?
 The college town, that is.
 Leave the other kids in the family behind and opt for some one-on-one time with your high school junior or senior.

-Don’t try to cram too many schools into one visit — and certainly no more than two a day.
+Don’t try to cram too many schools into one visit -— and certainly no more than two a day.
 Ask your teen to keep notes or shoot some video on their phone; otherwise, they all start to look the same!

-Exploring National Parks
+Exploring the Outdoors and National Parks

-Cruise From A Home Port Nearby
+Cruise from a Home Port Nearby

 Families with Special Challenges Have Options

 If you thought you couldn’t travel because someone in your family has special needs, think again.
-Several recreational groups design different outdoors programs for children with special challenges and their families.
+Several recreational groups design different outdoor programs for children with special challenges and their families.
 Summer programs such as kayaking and hiking continue through fall and, thanks to the work of so many volunteers, fees are usually on a sliding scale to accommodate a family’s budget.

-In historic Janesville, Wisconsin, the Camden Playground in Palmer Park is a fully accessible funland with a wading pool, set among 164 acres of trails.
+In historic Janesville, Wisconsin, the Camden Playground in Palmer Park is a fully accessible fun land with a wading pool set among 164 acres of trails.
 Everyone in the family will like this cute town’s free, wheelchair accessible weekend Historic Walking Tours which morph into eerie Cemetery Tours in October.

 Travel Sustainably, Volunteer Your Skills

 Or, involve the kids in leaving a gratuity, small gift or personalized “Thank You” for a hotel or restaurant worker you meet in your travels.
 The non-profit Pack for a Purpose has great tips on their website on what to bring and how to pack it, so that your host destination gets the most benefit from your charity.

 Dozens of not-for-profit organizations, beginning with your local church or kids’ school, help organize international travel with volunteer opportunities.

-We look forward to hearing your stories!
+We look forward to hearing your travel stories!

 |Wherever you see ads or images within this special FamilyTravelConsulting.com travel section, the advertising and custom content has been brought to you by our sponsors.
 All other content and opinions are based upon the authors’ actual travel experience and knowledge.|